chrishrtmn/whyoh/README.md

 # WhyOH

 A website about why we love living and working in Ohio: [why.oh](http://why.oh/).
-The illustrations on this site are drawn with HTML and CSS.
-Read more about it on Lynn Fisher's blog: [Why WhyAZ?](https://lynnandtonic.com/thoughts/entries/why-whyaz/)

 The site is maintained by [Chris Hartman](https://github.com/chrishrtmn).
 Reach out with questions: [@chrishrtmn](https://x.com/chrishrtmn) on X.